 Dive into a game of Yahtzee, Apples to Apples or any other game that your family likes.
-Find a game that's age appropriate so everyone can participate.
+Find a board game that's age-appropriate so everyone can participate.

 Yoga is an excellent way to stay fit and clear your mind.

-Clear off the kitchen table and break out the construction paper.
+Clear off the kitchen table and break out the construction paper, pens, and glue.

-Handmade holiday cards are a unique way for your family to connect while spreading holiday cheer.
+Handmade cards are a unique way for your family to connect and do something creative together.
 Have each family member write a personal message, long or short, to the recipients.